 Anamudi: Being the highest peak in South India, enjoying the beauty of Anamudi can be a wonderful experience.
 With a height of more than 2695 meters, it is also the highest point in the country just after the Himalayan Mountain Ranges.
 A trip to this region provides you the chance to watch some of the exotic wildlife in South India.
 In fact, Anamudi and Eravikulam National Park are home to the endangered species of Asian Elephants, the Nilgiri Tahr and Gaurs.
 Travelers to Munnar are also recommended to visit this region as it is near to this hill station.
 Anamudi is also a suitable place to enjoy trekking.

-Chembra Peak: This highest peak in Wayanad locates at an altitude of around 2100 meters above sea level.
+Chembra Peak: This highest peak in Wayanad is located at an altitude of around 2100 meters above sea level.
 This place is popular among nature lovers and adventure enthusiasts which is ideal for trekking.
-You can reach Chembra Peak by travelling 14 kilometres west of Kalpetta.
+You can reach Chembra Peak by traveling 14 kilometers west of Kalpetta.

-Devikulam: Devikulam is a lovely hill station in Kerala which is only 7 kilometres away from Munnar.
-People visit this tourist spot in order to enjoy its tranquil mountains, exotic flora and fauna, velvet lawns and cool climate.
+Devikulam: Devikulam is a lovely hill station in Kerala which is only 7 kilometers away from Munnar.
+People visit this tourist spot in order to enjoy its tranquil mountains, exotic flora and fauna, velvet lawns, and cool climate.

 Lakkidi: It is not only the gateway to Wayanad but also a scenic hill station worth visiting.
-Located almost 55 kilometres east of Kozhikode, this tourist spot is almost 700 metres above sea level.
+Located almost 55 kilometers east of Kozhikode, this tourist spot is almost 700 meters above sea level.
 It is at the crest of the famous Thamarasseri Ghat pass and one can reach Lakkidi by covering 5 kilometres from Vythiri.

-Nelliyampathy: Enjoy breathtaking views of the nature at Nelliyampathy which is at an altitude of around 467 to 1572 metres above sea level.
-Travelers can enjoy breathtaking views of the dense forests of Western Ghats and enchanting nature by visiting this hill station.
-Nelliyampathy is almost 75 kilometres Southeast of Palakkad.
+Nelliyampathy: Enjoy breathtaking views of nature at Nelliyampathy which is at an altitude of around 467 to 1572 meters above sea level.
+Travelers can enjoy breathtaking views of the dense forests of the Western Ghats and enchanting nature by visiting this hill station.
+Nelliyampathy is almost 75 kilometers Southeast of Palakkad.

 Peermede: It is a plantation town which attracts travellers with rich tea plantations and pleasant climate.
 This hilly region is around 915-1100 metres above sea level.
 The place got its name from a Sufi Saint named Peer Mohammad who lived here.
 He was a close associate of the then Royal family of Travancore.
 Each visitor to Peermede loves to watch its extensive plantations that interspersed with mist-clad hilltops, meadows, waterfalls, streams and sculptural rocks.